If your business is going to sell food, you must notify either your local council or the NSW Food Authority before you start.

 - seafood retailer.

-Note: If you have already applied to your local council for services, permits and approvals, you do not need to notify.
+Note: If you have already applied to your local council for services, permits and approvals for the food business, you do not need to notify.

 Notify NSW Food Authority